Nova Blanco-Rico

 About me

-At USC, I hold editor positions at two news desks in our student newsroom.
-I am an editor for Dímelo, our Latinx-focused desk, as well as for LA School Report, a desk that focuses on covering LA Unified.
+At USC, I held editor positions at two news desks in our student newsroom.
+I am currently an editor for Dímelo, our Latinx-focused desk, as well as for LA School Report, where we cover the Los Angeles Unified School District.
+I also wrote for our print, television and radio outlets.
+I've covered the 2024 Primary Election, the evolving ways journalists cover climate change, the local blood supply shortage, and more.

-Before that, I worked for City News Service in Los Angeles and freelanced on the side, writing articles, shooting photos, and creating videos for several publications including CALÓ NEWS.
+Before that, I worked for City News Service in Los Angeles and freelanced on the side, writing articles, shooting photos, and creating videos for several publications, including CALÓ NEWS.

 In 2022, I interned at Los Angeles Magazine, managing story budgets and writing articles that catered to L.A.'s diverse community.
 I also interned for EdSource, collaborating with other reporters on integral educational reporting.